Russia's Baltic outpost digs in for standoff with NATO

 Russia is likely to deploy the Iskander-M ballistic missiles in Kaliningrad within the next two to three years, sources close to its military have told Reuters.

-That deployment is part of a long-standing plan to modernize Russia's non-nuclear ballistic missile system, but Russia is likely to cast it as its response to NATO's own build-up.
+That deployment is part of a long-standing plan to modernise Russia's non-nuclear ballistic missile system, but Russia is likely to cast it as its response to NATO's own build-up.

 In Kaliningrad, Reuters did not see any evidence of preparations to deploy the missiles.